bhavyejain/ML-coursera-matlab/README.md

 regression, and learning curves for the algorithm.

 Support-vector-machines (week 7) contains an implementation of SVM's with the linear and gaussian kernels.
 In the second part, I there is an implementation of an e-mail spam classifier using a linear kernal SVM.

+K-means-and-pca (Week 8) contains my implemetation of the K-means clustering algorithm and principal component analysis.
+This marked the beginning of unsupervised learning in the course.
+We used PCA to compress and reconstruct an image.

+Anomaly-detections-and-recommender-systems (Week 9) concludes the programming assignments of the course.
+Here I used Gaussian Probability distribution for detecting anomalies in a system.
+In the second part, I used collaborative filtering to create a recommender system for movies.